Tina-otoge/pip-improved/README.md

 flag.
 This will try to use [pipus](https://github.com/Tina-otoge/pipus) if it is found in your PATH, and will resort to regular `pip` otherwise.

-### Install from requirements.txt
+### Install packages from requirements.txt

-If you do not specify any package, this will run `pip install -r requirements. txt` in the virtual environment.
+If you do not specify any package, this will run `pip install -r requirements.txt` in the virtual environment.
 As with other install commands, this will create the venv first if it does not exist already.